 -It’s somewhere in between, I believe, a collision point of both.
 Music is a combination of art and science, utilizing basic math and music theory, built upon patterns and pillars.
 When you put all these blocks together, it becomes something larger, akin to a constructor.
 The question then arises: who can construct a better whole?
 And that’s where the realm of irrationality comes into play.

 – What would you say about the Armenian rave culture in general, and about your experience of playing and being here particularly?

-– Rave culture has developed a lot in Armenia in the last 2-3 years, particularly as regards the growth of the number of participants and those who are interested in the subject․ What about my experience…it’s really great here.
-As an organizer, I can also say that no event has passed without a technical problem, including this one.
+– Rave culture has seen significant development in Armenia over the last 2-3 years, especially concerning the increase in the number of participants and those showing interest in the subject.
+Speaking from my own experience, it has been truly fantastic here.
+However, as an organizer, I must admit that no event has passed without encountering some technical problem, and that includes this one.

 – The problem in the first place maybe the lack of appropriate infrastructure.